DsTansice/Sink/README.md

 # Sink

-A Simple/Speed/Secrue Link Shortener with Analytics, 100% run on Cloudflare.
+A Simple / Speed / Secrue Link Shortener with Analytics, 100% run on Cloudflare.

 ----